Research

 A single electoral register

-However improving voter registration will never be fully effective as long as there are 12 separate systems operating using the rather old-fashioned excel spreadsheet rather than tried and tested election software.
-Information is not fully shared between parishes which probably means that people can be on two registers at the same time, and there is presumably limited ability to draw on social security or income tax data to identify new residents and people who have moved.
+However, improving voter registration will never be fully effective as long as there are 12 separate systems that operate on rather old-fashioned systems rather than tried and tested election software.
+Information is not fully shared between parishes, which probably means that people can be on two registers at the same time.
 There are huge economies of scale from having a centralised system for such a small population.
-This can probably happen within the existing legal requirement that parishes maintain electoral registers but it would be sensible for the law to be amended so as to allow parishes to delegate this responsibility to other parishes or to the JEA.
+This can probably happen within the existing legal requirement that parishes maintain electoral registers, but it would be sensible for the law to be amended so as to allow parishes to delegate this responsibility to other parishes or to the JEA.

-A single register would help deal with the problem that registers probably include too many people unable or unwilling to vote because of inadequate sharing of information between parishes and also the failure to use methods common in the UK, which means Jersey still keeps people on the register for up to three years after they have failed to return a form.
+Along with addressing this problem a single register would also help deal with the failure to use methods common in the UK, that results, for instance, in Jersey still keeping people on the register for up to three years after they have failed to return a form.
 UK practice again is a suitable starting point for addressing this but it cannot be done effectively as long as there are 12 separate registers.

 Polling stations

-This can be done within the present law but it would clearly be helpful for the parishes collectively to agree on some criteria.
+This can be done within the present law, but it would be helpful for the parishes collectively to agree on some criteria.

 Postal voting

 The easiest quick win to increase turnout is to increase postal voting.
-In Jersey only 8% of people voted by post whereas in the UK the typical figure is 20% and in the most recent Guernsey election it was 75%, although special factors, including Covid, applied there.
-Also, 17% of voters in Guernsey had a postal vote but actually visited polling stations to cast their votes.
+In Jersey, only 8% of people voted by post, whereas in the UK the typical figure is 20% and in the most recent Guernsey election it was about 40%.

 Administration of elections